schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 Four pre-made characters can be found on the next page.
 They are each examples of classic pulp charac- ter archetypes. players may tweak or adjust them at the Narrator’s discretion, before play starts, perhaps changing a Descriptor or two, or switching out an item of Gear.
 Before starting the game each player should define one or two relationships, describing how the characters know each other.
 A quick and easy way to do this is for everyone to describe how they know the character to their left.

-Auf der nächsten Seite befinden sie vier vorgefertigte Charaktere.
+Auf der nächsten Seite befinden sich vier vorgefertigte Charaktere.
 Sie sind alle Beispiele klassischer Pulp-Klischees.
-Die Spielerinnen können sie vor dem Spiel in Absprache mit der Erzählerin verändern, zum Beispiel durch Abwabdlung eines Beschreibers oder indem sie einen Ausrüstungsgegenstand austauschen.
-Die Spieler sollten die Beziehungen ihrer Charaktere untereinander klären und festlegen, woher sie sich kennen.
+Die Spielerinnen können sie vor dem Spiel in Absprache mit der Erzählerin verändern, zum Beispiel durch Abwandlung eines Beschreibers oder indem sie einen Ausrüstungsgegenstand austauschen.
+Die Spielerinnen sollten die Beziehungen ihrer Charaktere untereinander klären und festlegen, woher sie sich kennen.
 Ein schneller und einfacher Weg ist es, die Charaktere beschreiben zu lassen, woher sie die Person links von ihnen kennen.

 <!-- Personnages